bsc-wdc/dislib/docs/source/user-guide.rst

 Linear regression
 .................
 :class:`LinearRegression <dislib.regression.linear.base.LinearRegression>` performs multivariate linear regression with ordinary least squares.
-The model is: y = alpha + beta*x + err, where alpha is the intercept and beta is a vector of coefficients.
+The model is: ``y = alpha + beta*x + err``, where alpha is the intercept and beta is a vector of coefficients.
 The goal is to choose alpha and beta that minimize the sum of the squared errors.
 These optimal parameters can be computed using linear algebra.
-First, if we want to have an intercept term, x is extended with an additional ones column.
-Then, the coefficients are given by inv(x.T@x)@x.T@y.
+First, if we want to have an intercept term, ``x`` is extended with an additional ones column.
+Then, the coefficients are given by ``inv(x.T@x)@x.T@y``.

-In our implementation, we compute x.T@x and x.T@y separately with map-reduce patterns, partitioning the samples only by row blocks.
-Each rows block of x is extended with the ones columns, if necessary, in the same tasks that do the products.
-As we are using row blocks as a whole, without vertical partitioning, the resulting x.T@x and x.T@y consist of a single block each.
-Finally, the coefficients are computed in a single task by solving a linear system with np.linalg.solve, avoiding the unneeded computation of the inverse matrix.
+In our implementation, we compute ``x.T@x`` and ``x.T@y`` separately with map-reduce patterns, partitioning the samples only by row blocks.
+Each rows block of ``x`` is extended with the ones columns, if necessary, in the same tasks that do the products.
+As we are using row blocks as a whole, without vertical partitioning, the resulting ``x.T@x`` and ``x.T@y`` consist of a single block each.
+Finally, the coefficients are computed in a single task by solving a linear system with ``np.linalg.solve``, avoiding the unnecessary computation of the inverse matrix.

 This implementation is designed for a good scalability for big numbers of samples.
-However, it cannot give any additional scalability with respect to the number of features, because we hold in memory the x.T@x matrix, of shape (n_features, n_features) and process it as a single block.
+However, it cannot give any additional scalability with respect to the number of features, because we hold in memory the ``x.T@x`` matrix, of shape ``(n_features, n_features)`` and process it as a single block.
 (To have scalability for big numbers of features, we would need to integrate this with a distributed implementation of a method for solving a system of linear equations.)

 Decomposition
 -------------